Daybreak:Volume 1 Chapter 9

 "Spell-activation focus from Pascal.
 I can channel his magic to use a few basics."

-Nodding, Marina gestured for Kaede to sit on one bed before following suit on the other.
-Despite sitting right under several drying undergarments, Kaede barely even noticed her embarrassment before her focus marched right over it.
+Marina nodded as she gestured for Kaede to sit on one bed before following suit on the other.
+Despite sitting right under several drying undergarments, Kaede barely even noticed her embarrassment before her focus marched right past it.

 "So, what is it that y-you wanted to ask?"